Moldovan Police explain how Russia meddled in recent polls – DW – 10/30/2024

 Over the past nine days, election observers have been asking themselves whether the pro-EU/pro-Russia divide in Moldova is much deeper than anticipated or whether the results of the election really were, as Sandu claimed, the result of unprecedented electoral fraud.

-The Moldovan Police presented the results of its investigations to the public at the end of last week.
+The Moldovan police presented the results of their investigations to the public at the end of last week.

 Russian bank app used for payments